Edit Guides Operator

 By default the black and white values assigned or painted on the guides in strand channels will be only visible on the guides, and only when an Edit Guides operator is selected in the hair stack.
 When this option it's on, the strand channel values will be displayed directly on the hair strands and regardless of the selection.

-When Permanent Channel Display it's on, this menu allows you to choose how the channel values will be displayed.
+When Permanent Channel Display it's on, this menu allows you to choose how the channel values will be displayed.- Single-channel display(greyscale)

 Allows you to display channels that are composed of three channels to form other colors: R, G, B.